 The Principal Investigator is responsible for the submission of all technical reports required under the terms of an award, as well as other agreed-upon deliverables such as graphs or software.
 The Principal Investigator should clearly mark and identify as "proprietary" any information in a report or any deliverable submitted to a sponsor that should be treated as confidential or proprietary.

-Sponsored Projects does not require a copy of the final technical report, but does require confirmation or documentation of the submission of the report.
-This can be provided to Sponsored Projects in any of the following manners:
+Sponsored Projects does not require a copy of the final technical report, but does request confirmation or documentation of the submission of the report be provided to the Sponsored Projects Team.